Socram-Occots/ClipTracker/README.md

     ![Timeline Text Saved](Screenshots/TimelineTxtSaved.jpg)

-- To repeat this whole process again, simply using the use the `Start/End Timeline` button and start all over.
+- To repeat this whole process again, simply using the `Start/End Timeline` button and start all over.

 ### Utilizing Hotkeys

-- You are able to bind a key combination to a an cetain buttons such as `Start/End Timeline`.
+- You are able to bind a key combination to cetain buttons such as `Start/End Timeline`.

 - As an example, to rebind `Start/End Timeline`, you must use the `Rebind Timeline Key`.

     ![Rebind Timeline Key](Screenshots/RebindTimelineKey.jpg)

-- Press a combination of keys on your keyboard, release the combination to set it.
+- Press a combination of keys on your keyboard, and release the combination to set it.

     ![Hoykey Example](Screenshots/HotkeyExample.jpg)